alexgoldsmith/ice-playground/src/novella/ch_1.md

 I grab my coat.
 I'm hoping it is cold outside.
 It's early october, but the air has carried an early chill the last few days.
 I don't know where I am going but I suddenly feel as if I can't stand a moment longer in my apartment.

 Outside, the air is bitter cold.
 Exactly what I was hoping for.
 My brief moment of reverie is interrupted by the growing whine of a delivery drone speeding overhead.
 The pitch of the whine grows higher until my ears are ringing and I feel a pain in my skull.
+As quickly as it came, the drone is gone.